 Meriel has worked for Soil Association Certification for over 20 years, delivering FSC certification worldwide.
 She has led forest management audits in a wide range of countries across Europe, Africa, and South-east Asia, including for state forest services, private owners and managers, and community forestry projects.
 Meriel has also been responsible for delivery of Soil Association’s training programmes and technical advice on forest management certification, and has been a member of FSC International since 2006.

 Markus worked as a forest worker in Switzerland before earning an MSc in International Forest Industries from the Bern University of Applied Sciences.
 He first joined Precious Woods as a forest manager in Gabon.
 Today, as Chief Sustainability Officer, Markus oversees all forest operations, certification, and sustainability at Precious Woods.
 He also holds an EMBA degree from HEC Paris.

 Olivia has over 20 years of on-the-ground conservation experience in Central Africa, South America and Australia.
 She has led landscape-level projects in priority conservation landscapes, working in collaboration with national authorities, the private sector and local communities.
 With the High Conservation Value Network, she engages with a range of sustainability schemes and initiatives to support the uptake of the HCV Approach.
 This includes developing tailored implementation guidance and providing training for land managers, on the identification, management and monitoring of HCVs.

-Fabrice Inkonkoy, Zoological Society of London
+Maggie Fitzherbert, Zoological Society of London